jspencer-lab/GALT_analysis_2023/README.md

 # GALT_analysis_2023
-Code for manuscript "Spatial-transcriptomic analysis reveals lupus-associated features DNASE1L3 and double-negative B cells interacting in intestinal lymphoid tissue"
+Code for manuscript "Double-negative B cells and DNASE1L3 colocalise with microbiota in gut-associated lymphoid tissue"

 Pre-print DOI: 10.1101/2023.08.29.555265